 You may not have to pay GST/HST for parking provided by public hospitals.
 The parking has to be intended for patients and visitors.

-For more information, see Excise and GST/HST News, no. 91 at www.cra.gc.ca/gsthstpub and select "Excise and GST/HST News".
+For more information, see Excise and GST/HST News, no. 91.

 Medical devices and supplies

 You do not have to pay GST/HST on certain medical devices and supplies (because they are taxable at 0%), including the following: